ayvasoftware/osr-emu/README.md

 # osr-emu
-An emulator for open source strokers.
+A web-based graphical emulator for open source strokers.